rbisdorff/Digraph3/docSphinx/tutorial.rst

 dot -Grankdir=TB -Tpng oriented_permutationGraph.dot -o oriented_permutationGraph.png

 ..
 Figure:: oriented_permutationGraph.png
-    :alt: Hasse diagram of a permutation graph
+    :alt: Hasse diagram of thr otrinttiona permutation graph
     :width: 200 px
     :align: center

-    *Figure* 14: Hasse diagram of the default permutation graph
+    *Figure* 14: Hasse diagram of the transitive orientation of the permutation graph

 The dual of a permutation graph is *again* a permutation graph and as such also transitively orientable.
 Now, a given graph *g* is a permutation graph **if and only if** both *g* **and** *gdual = -g* are *transitively orientable*.